shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Vindication

 At level 11, you learn how to absorb spells.
-When you use Halt or Prevention on a spell, you gain spell points equal to the effected spell’s level.
+When you use Halt or Prevention on a spell, you gain spell points equal to 5 times the effected spell’s level.
+You may only use this feature on spells you did not cast.

 ### Restoration

 At level 11, you learn how to undo spells.
-As an action, you may undo the effects of any spell from your bonded schools.
-The spell must be within Cast Range and must have been cast no longer ago than your Spell Duration.
+You may spend 1 minute and 20 Spell Points to undo the effects of any spell from your bonded schools, even if the effect is explicitly stated to be permanent.
+The effects of the spell must be within your Cast Range and must have been cast no longer ago than your Spell Duration.

 ### Perfection

 At level 15, you can stop imperfections from forming.
-As an action, you can create an anti-spell field at any point within your Cast Range.
-The anti-spell field has a radius up to your Cast Range and a duration equal to your Spell Duration.
+You may spend 1 minute and 10 Spell Points to create an anti-spell field at any point within your Cast Range.
+The anti-spell field has a radius up to your Cast Range and a duration equal to your Spell Duration, and is bound by your Tether Range.

 The anti-spell field causes any spell from your bonded schools that is cast in it or that overlaps with it to fail.
+Existing spells from your bonded schools that overlap with it are dismissed.

+You may use your Vindication feature on spells dismissed and/or prevented by your anti-spell fields.

+You may have any number of anti-spell fields active at a time.
+Your anti-spell fields don’t automatically dissipate when you fall asleep, go unconscious, or die.

-As a free action, you may dismiss an anti-spell field that is within your Cast Range.
+As an action, you may dismiss an anti-spell field that is within your Cast Range.

 ## Reality Sharer